From the Beginning

 Unfortunately, that was not a well calculated move.
 Coming out only made things worse and then it all became an alienating experience from there.
 I was not just the only openly gay kid in my town, I was apparently the only openly gay kid in the entire state.
 I remember one time, I was communicating with a guy in an online chat room.
 He lived 3 hours away.
 When I told him where I was from, he said, “Oh, you must be Nathan.
 I’ve heard about you.”
 So much for anonymity.

-I spent 8 years with my partner Rodney.
+I spent 8 years with a partner.
 There were some good times and some bad times, as with any relationship.
 But in March 2009, when some of his skeletons came pouring out of the closet, I finally realized that the bad outweighed the good and I just wasn’t onboard for it anymore.
 We had a really nasty, painful breakup, which also played out on my blog.

 Daniel and the Future